MohistMC/Banner/README.md

 ## Notice
 - Fabric + Bukkit is more vanilla-like than Forge + Bukkit
 - Fabric API uses mixins to change minecraft indirectly
+- Banner also use mixins to hook Bukkit api as a fabric mod
-- There's very little breaking changes
+- There's a little breaking changes
-- Banner still has a lot of bugs, so do not use it in production
-- Download for testing only, report bugs
 - This version of Banner 1.20.x,supports MC version 1.20 to 1.20.1

 ## Progress